 Signing up for drug coverage

 If you have drug coverage that is "creditable" — meaning that Medicare considers it of at least equal value to Part D — you don't need Part D when you turn 65.
-Your current insurance plan can tell you whether it's creditable or not.
+Your current insurance plan is required by law to tell you whether it's creditable or not.

 You also get a special period to enroll in a Part D drug plan without penalty if you do so within two months of returning to the United States after living abroad, or within two months of being released from prison.

 Missing your enrollment deadline means:

-- Being able to enroll in Part B only during the general enrollment period from Jan.
-1 to March 31 each year, with coverage that doesn't begin until the following July 1.
+- Being able to enroll in Part B only during a general enrollment period, which runs from Jan.
+1 to March 31 each year, with coverage that doesn't begin until July 1 of the same year.

 - Paying a late penalty of an extra 10 percent permanently added to your Part B premiums for each 12-month period you delayed.
 For example, if you delayed five years, your premiums would cost 50 percent more for the same coverage for as long as you're in Medicare.

 - Paying a late penalty permanently added to your Part D premiums for every month that you did not have creditable drug coverage since turning 65.